 suggap

-Volcano is a 1997 American disaster film directed by Mick Jackson and produced by Neal H. Moritz and Andrew Z. Davis.
-The film stars Tommy Lee Jones, Anne Heche, Don Cheadle, and Keith David and tells the story of an effort to divert the path of a dangerous lava flow through the streets of Los Angeles following the formation of a volcano at the La Brea Tar Pits.
-The storyline was conceived from a screenplay written by Jerome Armstrong and Billy Ray, and was inspired by the 1943 formation of the Parícutin volcano in Mexico.
+Volcano is a 1997 American disaster film directed by Mick Jackson, written by Jerome Armstrong and Billy Ray, and produced by Neal H. Moritz and Andrew Z. Davis.
+The film stars Tommy Lee Jones in the lead role, with Anne Heche, Don Cheadle and Keith David.
+It tells the story of an effort to divert the path of a dangerous lava flow through the streets of Los Angeles following the formation of a volcano at the La Brea Tar Pits.
+The story was inspired by the 1943 formation of the Parícutin volcano in Mexico.

 Plot

 In downtown Los Angeles, an earthquake strikes.
-Mike Roark, the new director of the city's Office of Emergency Management, insists on coming to work to help out with the crisis even though he has been on vacation with his daughter Kelly.
-His associate Emmit Reese notes that the quake caused no major damage, but seven utility workers are later burned to death in a storm drain at MacArthur Park.
-As a precaution, Mike tries to halt the subway lines near the location of the earthquake.
-MTA Chairman Stan Olber opposes, believing that there is no threat to the trains.
-Seismologist Dr. Amy Barnes believes that a volcano may be forming beneath the city due to the earthquake opening a fissure in the fault line; however, she has insufficient evidence to make Mike take action.
+Mike Roark, the new director of the city's Office of Emergency Management, insists on coming to work to help with the crisis even though he has been on vacation with his daughter, Kelly.
+His associate Emmit Reese notes that the quake caused no major damage, but 7 utility workers are later burned to death in a storm drain at MacArthur Park.
+As a precaution, Mike tries to halt the subway lines near the location of the earthquake, though MTA Chairman Stan Olber believes that there is no threat to the trains.
+Seismologist Amy Barnes believes that a volcano may be forming beneath the city as the earthquake opens a fissure in the fault line, but she has insufficient evidence to make Mike take action.